 The Ebrahim Hussein Endowment for research in African expressive cultures was established in the College of Letters and Science in 2003 thanks to the generosity of Robert M. Philipson, alumnus of the College of Letters and Science (PhD’89).
-The College will award $7500 each year to one or more full-time graduate students in L&S to carry out research on African expressive cultures in Africa and/or archives outside of the United States.
+The College will award up to $7500 each year to one or more full-time graduate students in L&S to carry out research on African expressive cultures in Africa and/or archives outside of the United States.
 The research must lead to a PhD dissertation, an MA thesis, or a publishable-quality paper.
-Doctoral students may receive up to $7500 each; MA level students may receive up to $3750 each.
+Doctoral students may receive up to $7500 each; MA-level students may receive up to $3750 each.

 - Excellence of research proposal

 - Demonstrated commitment to researching African expressive cultures

 - Timing of the proposed research in relation to degree requirements

 Applications for the 2023 year are due by 5 pm on March 20, 2023.

 To apply, submit all application materials in one PDF to Toni Landis: firstname.lastname@example.org.

 - 5-page research proposal including a budget and timeline

 - Unofficial UW–Madison transcript